mo-thunderz/Esp32BluetoothApp/README.md

 https://www.youtube.com/watch?v=aM2ktMKAunw

 # Updates
-* 28.09.2022 - MIT App inventor updated the BluetoothClient without backward compatibility.
-Code was switched to new client.
-Had to add some code to ask for Bluetooth permission.
+* 29.09.2022 - MIT App inventor updated the BluetoothClient without backward compatibility.
+As a result, the .aia file gave an error when loaded into MIT app inventor: "A problem occurred while loading this project.
+No upgrade strategy exists for BluetoothClient from version 6 to 7".
+I updated to the new BluetoothClient, but then I got the following error "need android.permission.BLUETOOTH_CONNECT permission".
+It turned out that the code now needs to ask for permission to use Bluetooth.
+Both problems are now fixed.

 Have fun ;-)